Ominousx/mapspec/README.md

 It outputs a **7-box color spectrum** showing which maps are weak (red), neutral (white), and strong (green) for your team based on the upcoming opponent.

+This forked version is for analyzing Kings Ascend Season 2.

+Original code from Ominous from Wolves Esports.
+Below are the original README description.
 ---

 ## 📦 Requirements